 Cooked rice freezes well.
-Let rice cool completely in refrigerator before freezing.
+Let the leftover ingredients cool completely in refrigerator before freezing.

 You can freeze cooked pasta, just make sure you add a bit of olive oil to the pasta and then freeze.
 Cook the pasta al dente before freezing for best results.